-The total expenses paid to or on behalf of the Governors during the year was $\pounds 2,286$; 8 Governors (2017: $\pounds 3,087$; 8 Governors).
+The total expenses paid to or on behalf of the Governors during the year was £2,412; 5 Governors (2018: £2,286; 8 Governors).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor Meetings and charity events in their official capacity.

-The total expenses paid to or on behalf of the Co-optees during the year was £184; 1 Co-optee (2017: £136; 3 Co-optees).
+The total expenses paid to or on behalf of the Co-optees during the year was £312; 3 Co-optees (2018: £184; 1 Co-optees).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Committee Meetings and charity events in their official capacity.

-In accordance with the permission granted by the Charity Commission, remuneration of trustees was commenced in 2017/18.
-The total remuneration paid to Governors during the year April to July 2018 was £11,833; 7 Governors (2017: none).
-The total remuneration paid to Co-optees during the year April to July 2018 was £3,000; 3 Co-optees (2017: none).
+In accordance with the permission granted by the Charity Commission, remuneration of trustees was commenced in April 2018.
+The total remuneration paid to Governors during the year was £38,750; 7 Governors (2018:£11,883; 7 Governors).
+The total remuneration paid to Co-optees during the year was £7,500; 4 Co-optees (2018: £3,000; 3 Co-optees).